 For convenient operation in the Metashape it is possible to use Hot keys.
 Below is a list of default hot keys that can be customized in the Preferences dialog.
 Select the Customize button at the Shortcuts menu item.

 General

-Ctrl + N
+Create new project Ctrl + N

-Ctrl + S
+Save project Ctrl + S

-Ctrl + O
+Open project Ctrl + O

-Ctrl + R
+Run Script Ctrl + R

-F11
+Full Screen F11

 Model View